jaysonalfie/-100daysofcode/log.md

 ### September 2nd - Day 92 of 100
 **Today's Progress**:With understanding the Logic I was able to now implement to the rescuelink dApp.

-**Thought's** New month anf we forge ahead.
-To more learning and to more coding
+**Thought's** New month and we forge ahead.
+To more learning and to more coding...Lets do this

 **Link to Work**:https://github.com/jaysonalfie/rescuelink.git